SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

   SKIP.
 ELSE.
   WRITE / |sy-subrc: { sy-subrc }| COLOR COL_NEGATIVE.
-  WRITE / |The code was not into the internal table.| COLOR COL_NEGATIVE.
+  WRITE / |The code was not read into the internal table.| COLOR COL_NEGATIVE.
   SKIP.
 ENDIF.